 The trend myth is the idea that you have to pick a course topic that’s trendy or popular.
 This is more common than we thought.

 For example, someone commented on one of our Teachable blog posts, “Hey, do I have to teach about courses?
 So many profitable courses I see teach on this material.
 Is that what I should focus on?”

 The answer is absolutely not.

 The whole idea of a course is to connect your skills and your passions to the marketplace.

-You're doing yourself an injustice if you try and pick something that's trendy.
-You want to make sure you do have an audience, but also balance that with what you know you want to teach.
+You’re doing yourself an injustice if you try and pick something that’s trendy for your online course.
+Make sure you do have an audience, but also balance that with what you know you want to teach.

 Another one we hear all the time is programming.
 You definitely don’t have to teach about programming to be successful.
 In fact, there’s a course out there that teaches how to implement Michael Hyatt’s WordPress theme.

-There's nothing more niche than that, but at the same time, the person who created this course had that skillset, found the niche, found the audience, and made thousands of dollars on this course.
+There’s nothing more niche than that, but at the same time, the person who digital created content for this online course had that skillset, found the niche, found the audience, and made thousands of dollars on this course.